nguyensjsu/fa22-202-gang-of-four/README.md

 Aliens will be destroyed upon collision with the shot sent by the player.
 The base player shoots a shot that can kill only one alien at a time.
 The leveled up player is able to destroy up to three aliens with a single shot.
 The leveled up player is activated by destroying the green level up icon on the screen.
 The collision of the player shot with the icon will automatically level up the player.
 As the player destroys the aliens, they will receieve one point per alien.
 The timer is also implemented for the player to see how fast they are able to destroy the aliens.
 This adds competitiveness to the game as players can compare how fast they were able to beat the came.
 <br>
 <br>
 The player is also able to set the difficulty level for the game.
 By Toggling the difficulty button on the gameplay screen, the player will may switch between easy and difficult gameplay.
+The difficulty level feature will switch the background of the game to make gameplay more difficult.
+The contrast of the colors in the hard setting makes it difficult for player to aim the shot.
 This feature allows even more competitiveness and fun to be gained from playing the game.
 <br>
 <br>
 During game play, the player is able to activate cheat codes which will help the player beat the game as fast as possible.
 Cheat codes may be toggled by providing keyboard input of numbers 1 through 9.
-Toggling v will level up the player's shot without needing to destroy the level up icon.
+The numbers 1-9 implement player speed, 1 being the slowest and 9 being the fastest.
+The player is able to change the spaceship speed to their preference or to dodge certain bombs.
+Toggling b will level up the player's shot without needing to destroy the level up icon.
 Toggling l will provide the player with three additional lives everytime.
 <br>
 <br>
 On the gameplay screen, buttons have been implemented to pause the game and restart the game during gameplay.
-This feature has been added to empower the player to have control over the game without being dictated by the
+This feature has been added to empower the player to have control over the game.
+The player is able to restart the game which will refresh the game as if the game was starting up from scratch.
+Pause will hold the game until the player clicks the button again to continue.
 <br>
 <br>
-Throughout the game music has been added to create a fun player environment.
+To enhance player experience futher, music has been added to create a fun player environment.
 Sound effects have also been added for the shot.
+The background music may be toggle by a button on the screen.
+The background song may also be changed by toggling the next button.

 ## Overview of System Architecture: